Trump Sides With Nixon in New Tirade Against Mueller and the Media

 In Trump’s mind, despite all the harm Cohn did in his life, he was a great person because he was loyal.
 In The Art of the Deal, Trump championed Cohn, positively framing his self-hating homophobia as strength and his viciousness as “toughness” — a characteristic Trump also celebrates in authoritarian strongmen abroad and points to as a kind of necessary evil while defending some of his administration’s most abhorrent policies.

 Trump emphasized in his book that loyalty is more important than integrity or respectability.
-This is one of the central dogmas which has animated Trump in his life, and it’s the reason he thinks John Dean should have kept his mouth shut — even if that meant a president who used his office to break the law, and then tried to obstruct justice, would have been able to stay in power.
+This is one of the central dogmas which has animated Trump in his life, and it’s the reason he thinks John Dean should have kept his mouth shut — even if that meant a president who broke the law and tried to obstruct justice would have been able to stay in power.